 business for good Business for Good will be the 'new normal'.
-A broad movement is ongoing, of organisations with a different thought about the goal of an organisation: for them, organisations are places impact as possible.
+A broad movement of organisations with different ideas about what the goal of an organisation should be is growing: for them, organisations are places to cooperate with others to create as much impact as possible.
 Profit and growth are means, not a goal.
-That lies in society.
-Organisations participating in this broad movement, also appear to be the organisations which inspire the Dutch.
-This is proven by our search to the most inspiring organisations.
-Every year, we interview over 2,500 Dutch, do case studies, desk-research, and talk to professionals of every layer in organisations.
-Since 2015, we see one very clear trend: inspiration is about doing good and doing this extremely well: Business for Good.
-Impact organisations are the eyecatchers of this movement.
+The goal is found in the society.
+Organisations participating in this broad movement are those that inspire the Dutch.
+This is proven by our search for the most inspiring organisations.
+Every year, we interview more than 2,500 Dutch people, carry out case studies and desk-research and talk to professionals of every layer in organisations.
+Since 2015, we have seen one very clear trend: inspiration is about doing good and doing this extremely well.
+Business for Good.
+Impact organisations are the striking examples of this movement.
 We are happy to take you along in the movement of Business for Good and the rise of the impact organisation.
-The Drone Angel In California we found photographer Emily Kaszton, also known as 'The Drone Angel'.
+The Drone Angel In California we discovered photographer Emily Kaszton, also known as 'The Drone Angel'.
 Her intriguing drone images of the Californian coast enrich this edition of the Inspiring 40.
 The huge forces of land and sea come together.
 You can feel the movement.
 People are - for those who look closely - always an active participant.

-Cover image: Paddleout, by Emily Kaszto
+Cover image: Paddleout, by Emily Kasztor